rreusser/normalized-interaction-events/README.md

 ## License

 &copy; 2018 Ricky Reusser.
 MIT License.
+Touch handling in this code inherits from [touch-pinch](https://github.com/Jam3/touch-pinch/).
+See [LICENSE.md](./LICENSE.md) for more details.

 <!-- BADGES -->